Devastating Effects of Open Pit Mining on the Environment

 Impact on Air Quality and Human Health

-When we let out tiny bits and gases into the air – such as carbon monoxide, sulfur dioxide, and nitrogen oxides – it makes our air dirty.
+When we let out tiny bits and gasses into the air – such as carbon monoxide, sulfur dioxide, and nitrogen oxides – it causes air pollution.
 It’s a serious problem, making the air bad in nearby areas and even further away, causing smog and trouble breathing.

 Let’s not overlook heavy metals such as lead and mercury.
 They stick around and can hurt our health, especially for people near industries or mines.
 These harmful substances are just a couple of examples of the negative effects of open pit mining on ecology and the overall environment.